 of 4714 meters.

-Along the highway there are stunning views of the Karakoram Mountain Range.
+are really stunning views of the towering and snowcapped Karakoram

 a magnificent backdrop to the azure colored water.

-soon we see the first snowcapped peaks
+soon after we see the first snow-capped peaks